elba/idris-elba-interface/README.md

 The plugin of vscode has some strange behaviors after the reload caused by manifest change.
 Seems that it's because the plugin tries to cache previous evaluations.
-More tests on other editors is necessary.
+Further tests on other editors is necessary.

 ## Todos